sagecodes/intro-web-scraping/README.md

 Make a copy by clicking `file` and `make copy` or `save to drive`

+# Awesome

-# Awesome, you now know the basics of web scraping!
+You now know some basics of web scraping and transforming the data so you can use

 Book mark this repo or the colla notebook and experiement with the code.
 Try a different website.